Ty-Sir/OpenMint/README.md

 Just like other social media platforms, OpenMint allows users who connect their wallet to like a certain ERC-721 token.
 These ERC-721 tokens along with user profiles can be shared via a Tweet, a Facebook post, or an email.
 Facebook posts will not work when hosted locally.

 ### Following
 A user can follow another via the "Follow" button on their profile page.
 A list of who each user follows and is followed by is on their profile page under "Following" and "Followers" respectively.
-When a users wallet is connected, if a user follows another, and if the one they are following has created NFTs on OpenMint, their created work, regardless of who the current owner is, will show up under the Following tab found in the navigation bar at the top of each page.
+When a user's wallet is connected, if a user follows another, and if the one they are following has created NFTs on OpenMint, their created work, regardless of who the current owner is, will show up under the Following tab found in the navigation bar at the top of each page.

 ### Encouragements
 If a token is not on sale, but a user would like it to be, a bell button can be clicked and a count is incremented which signifies to the owner that a certain number of people would like that artwork put for sale.
 Once the owner puts the artwork for sale this encouragement count is reset.